 The President of IMMB, Harry H. Zhabilov, is the guarantor on the lease for the facility in which the Company operates.
-There are no other related party transactions.

 During the quarter ended March 31, 2016 the Company repaid \$3,000.00 on the outstanding balance of Loans from Harry Zhabilov.